strandseter/git-storage/README.md

 # IN DEVELOPMENT!

-# GitStore
+# GitStorage

-GitStore is a lightweight TypeScript library to manage and commit data directly to a Git repository, enabling simple, Git-based storage solutions for small websites and static projects.
+GitStorage is a lightweight node.js library to manage and commit data directly to a Git repository, enabling simple, Git-based storage solutions for small websites and static projects.

 ## Features